Sir Robert Crane, 1st Baronet

 Sir Robert Crane, 1st Baronet (1586 – February 1643) of Chilton, Suffolk and of Buckenham Tofts, Norfolk, was an English politician who sat in the House of Commons variously between 1614 and 1643.

 Crane was the son of Henry Crane of Chilton and educated in the law at the Inner Temple and Lincoln's Inn.

 In 1614 Crane was elected Member of Parliament for Sudbury and held the seat until 1620.
 He was elected MP for Suffolk in 1621 and re-elected MP for Sudbury in 1624 and 1625.
 He was created a Baronet of Chilton, in Suffolk on 21 April 1626.
 Crane was re-elected MP for Suffolk in 1626 and re-elected MP for Sudbury in 1628.
 He sat until 1629 when King Charles decided to rule without parliament for eleven years.
 In 1632–33 Crane was High Sheriff of Suffolk.

 In April 1640, Crane was elected MP for Sudbury in the Short Parliament and in November 1640 for the Long Parliament.
 He held the seat until his death in February 1643.

+In 1618 Robert Ryece dedicated The Breviary of Suffolk to Robert Crane.
+The manuscript was preserved in the Harleian Collection until published in 1902 in an edition edited by Lord Francis Hervey as Suffolk in the XVII Century.